justinkim2015/social-media-clone/README.md

 This project was written by Justin Kim in October of 2022 as part of theOdinProject curriculum. (https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).

 This application is a fully working social media site with user authentication handled by Devise and OAuth2.
 Users can make posts, comment and like said posts, share pictures, and add friends.
-This is handled via ActiveRecord and saved to a PostgreSQL database.
+By using Stimulus and Turboframes, users are able to post comments and like posts without requiring a page reload.
+This data is then handled via ActiveRecord and saved to a PostgreSQL database.

 ## Technologies used:
 - Ruby on Rails